-The Management Company may also take over the administration of companies in accordance with the Law of 15 June 2004 (SICAR Law) and special purpose vehicles (sociétés de participation financière) which qualify as 100% participation of the managed UCIs and AIFs.
+The Company may also assume administration of companies pursuant to the Act of 15 June 2004 (SICAR Law) and special purpose entities (sociétés de participation financière) that qualify as 100% investments of the UCIs and AIFs managed in accordance with paragraphs 1 and 2.

-The Management Company may engage in any other business and take any other measures which promote its interests or which otherwise serve or may be useful in achieving its objectives, in accordance with Chapter 15 of the Law of 17 December 2010, the Law of 13 February 2007 and/or the Law of 12 July 2013.
+The Company may engage in any other business and take any measures which promote its interests or which otherwise serve or may be useful in achieving its objectives, in accordance with Chapter 15 of the Law of 17 December 2010, the Law of 13 February 2007 and/or the Law of 12 July 2013.

-The Management Company may also engage in administrative activities for a securitisation company as defined in the Law of 22 March 2004.
+The Company may also engage in administrative activities for a securitisation company as defined in the Law of 22 March 2004.

-The names and sales documents of all the funds managed by the Management Company are available from the Management Company's registered office.
+The names and sales documents of all the funds managed by the Management Company are available from the Company's registered office.

-The monies accruing to the Fund are used for purchasing securities and other legally permissible assets according to the investment policy set out in the Management Regulations and in this Sales Prospectus.
+The monies accruing to the Fund are used for purchasing securities and other legally permissible assets according to the investment policy set out in the Management Regulations.